Trumpet Concerto (2001)

 CD recording of the band version

-Piano Reduction/Solo Part sheet music at Subito Music Corp.
+Piano Reduction/Solo Part sheet music and Full Band version study score for sale at Subito Music Corp.

 2 Flutes (1. doubles Piccolo)